 - Is your rabbit chewing under the bed?
 Tack hardware cloth to the box spring.
 Or consider installing a space-saving bunk bed.

-- Is your moulding under attack?
-Attach wallpaper protectors (strips of acrylic) or untreated aspen to the molding.
+- Are your baseboards under attack?
+Attach wallpaper protectors (strips of clear plastic) to the baseboard.

 - Rabbits digging at the corner of the carpet?
 Place ceramic tiles or grass mats in the corners.